 It's a hidden cove on private property, so you'll need to ask permission from the local resorts to visit, but the lava shore and black sand beach will be worth it.

-You can book a tour for a more comfortable experience and closer encounters, but during December through April, you can sneak a peek at whales from most areas of the island without ever leaving the land.
+You can book a tour for a more comfortable experience and closer encounters, but you can sneak a peek at whales from most of the island without ever leaving the land from December through April.

 There are excellent and relaxing nature trails throughout the park, many of which contain endangered species not found anywhere else on the planet.